MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 - [Transport Layer Security (TLS) registry settings](/windows-server/security/tls/tls-registry-settings)
 - [Disabling TLS 1.0 and 1.1 for Microsoft 365](/microsoft-365/compliance/tls-1.0-and-1.1-deprecation-for-office-365)

-### Validate TLS 1.2 usage (advanced)
+### Verify TLS 1.2 usage (advanced)

-This procedure requires prior knowledge of Fiddler.
+This procedure provides an example of how to verify that TLS 1.2 is being used, and requires prior knowledge of [Fiddler](https://www.telerik.com/fiddler).

-1. Download and install Fiddler on your RMS connector machine.
+1. Download and install [Fiddler](https://www.telerik.com/fiddler) on your RMS connector machine.

 1. Open Fiddler, and then open the Microsoft RMS Connector administration tools.